Sources: Porter fallout won't cost Kelly his job -- for now

 Questions mounted

-On Thursday morning, as questions mounted about why he didn't take action sooner to dismiss Porter after the abuse allegations emerged, Kelly was up early to accompany Trump to the National Prayer Breakfast, held inside a hotel ballroom in Washington.
+Questions mounted through the day about why Kelly didn't take action sooner to dismiss Porter after the abuse allegations emerged.
+He was up early to accompany Trump to the National Prayer Breakfast, held inside a hotel ballroom in Washington.

 He was smiling as he stepped from the White House South Portico with Trump and two other aides, senior counselor Kellyanne Conway and policy adviser Stephen Miller.
 He waved the two other advisers into the presidential limousine while he himself rode to the breakfast in a staff vehicle.

-Note: CORRECTION: This story has been updated to correct the spelling of the last name of White House counsel Don McGahn.